Industry News

 Remember in 2020 when the word "pivot" became a favored term?
 Things were so unpredictable that it became necessary for people and businesses to learn how to change direction on a dime.

 The need for flexibility extends beyond overall business direction to individual project work.
-Flexible construction companies can recognize complications early and rejig the schedule to maintain pace and momentum, avoiding widespread project delays.
-Flexibility also means maintaining project viability with fewer workers by using employees effectively.
+Flexible construction companies can recognize complications early and rejig the project schedule to maintain pace and momentum, avoiding widespread project delays.
+Flexibility also means maintaining project viability with fewer construction workers by using employees effectively.
 Achieving these goals requires complete information about how project teams currently operate, and the mental space to problem-solve any issues that arise.

 Improve efficiency